 Contact the Turnitin Helpdesk online through support.turnitin.com, or by emailing firstname.lastname@example.org.
 For more immediate support, call the Turnitin Helpdesk at (866) 816-5046 ext.
 241. During peak times calls may be routed to voicemail.
 You should receive a response within 24-48 hours.

-Liz du Plessis (firstname.lastname@example.org) in Distance Education and Erin Daniels (email@example.com) in Doyle Library are available to help SRJC faculty.
+Lauren Nahas (email@example.com) in Distance Education is available to help SRJC faculty.

 Instructors should not set a default grade for an assignment in Canvas Grades for Turnitin assignments because doing so will overwrite already entered scores (even if you de-select the "Overwrite already-entered grades" checkbox).

 The e-rater grammar check comments, developed by ETS, are not automatically shown to the student in Turnitin.
 There are 3 requirements: (1) The instructor must open each submission and click on the ETS button.
 (2) Students will only be able to see comments after the Feedback Release Date set by the instructor in Turnitin.
 (3) Finally, the student must click on the ETS button to display the comments.